How To Choose A Private Investigator

 The problem for private investigators and their clients is that the areas dealt with in investigations can raise complex legal questions.
 Also, the investigations industry is relatively unregulated in certain areas so a few rogue operators can deceive clients into acting improperly.
 Most clients of investigators will not know the ins and outs of the law relating to investigations so it’s important that they choose an experienced investigator with legal training.

 Lyonswood Investigations & Forensics has operated for decades.
-Its director Lachlan Jarvis is a law graduate and is experienced in the investigations industry.
 To get professional investigation advice and a client-focused service, contact the professionals at Lyonswood for a confidential chat today.

 OK, so how do I choose a trustworthy Private Investigator?

 Firstly, you want a business that has been around long enough to know what they’re doing.
 It’s easy to get an investigator’s licence but much harder to learn how to actually solve a case.
 This takes years of practice and ongoing education in investigations and the law.

 Secondly, you want to make sure the firm you are dealing with occupies at least one physical office somewhere in Australia.
 This is a good principle when dealing with any business, not just an investigator, because it ensures a level of accountability.
 95% of investigators on Google advertise solely from serviced or virtual offices that they don’t occupy.
 This means that if things go pear-shaped, you won’t be able to find them to seek a refund or sue them.
 A physical office means you can serve a legal demand on the business and enforce your rights against them.